Crowns Or "Caps"

 Requires preparing the teeth next to the missing tooth, may require extra effort to clean underneath the pontic

-Our dentists also offer dental implant treatment options, which often is a better alternative to bridges when you are looking to replace missing teeth.
-If you are missing a tooth, call our dental office today to set up a consultation so one of our skilled dentists can discuss the different treatment options with you.
+We also offer dental implant treatment options, which often is a better alternative to bridges when you are looking to replace missing teeth.
+If you are missing a tooth, call our dental office today to set up a consultation to discuss the different treatment options with you.